StackExchange/dnscontrol/docs/getting-started.md

 ## Via packages

-Get prebuilt binaries from [github releases](https://github.com/StackExchange/dnscontrol/releases/latest)
+Get prebuilt binaries from [GitHub releases](https://github.com/StackExchange/dnscontrol/releases/latest)

 Alternatively, on Mac you can install it using homebrew: